Stalin (2006 film): Music

 Audio of Stalin was launched on 22 August 2006 at a jam pack auditorium of Lalitha Kala Vedika in Public Gardens, Hyderabad.
 Pawan Kalyan launched the audio of gave the first cassette to Nimmagadda Prasad (Matrix Labs) and Murali Krishnam Raju (MAA TV).
-The film has six songs composed by Mani Sharma, with lyrics by Anantha Sriram, Pedada Murthy, Kadikonda & Suddala Ashok Teja.
+The film has six songs composed by Mani Sharma, with lyrics by Anantha Sriram, Pedada Murthy, Kadikonda and Suddala Ashok Teja.

 Reception

 Critical reception

 The film received mixed to positive reviews.
 Jeevi of idlebrain.com praised the performances of Chiranjeevi and Khushboo and stated that "First half of the film is pretty mediocre as there is no conflict thread in terms of villain.
 Second half is better from the moment villain enters the scene.
 The last 20 minutes of the film stands out with very good emotions."
 Sify.com gave it 3 on 5 stars as well and stated "The much hyped Murugadoss directed Stalin does not have Chiru as the comic book superhero in the first half.
 He is basically a do-gooder for his fellow-men as he attempts to make the world a better place to live.
 Chiru in such a role may or may not work with the masses but in this refreshingly different role, he is cool with a capital C." Indiaglitz.com also commented "Director Murugadoss, who made us all sit up and take notice through Tagore (story) and Ghajini, once again underlines his talent for making a wholesome and powerful mass masala movie.
 In Chiranjeevi, he has somebody who can bring to life any kind of idea he (Murugadoss) has.
 Chiranjeevi, it seems, has been particular about the 'message' aspect — at his stature and seniority, he had every reason to be."